kq1231/timely/tasks.md

     - Time ticker deactivation when not in view.
     - Dispose unnecessary providers.

-- Fix tab 1 toJson method and use it to make code DRY.
+- Fix tab 1 toJson method and use it to make code DRY. -D

+**Inshaa Allah**

+---

+- Finish completion feature for all the tabs
+- [OutputNotifier]s and repositories should be able to infer return type of models.
+- BUG: Keyboard issue.
+Keyboards have a done button.

+- Tab 2
+    - Left align duration
+    - Acivity TFF should be a little more below the appbar.

+- Tab 3
+    - TTF hint text should be "Activity"
+    - It should be at the top

+- Tab 4
+    - BUG: Output provider not refreshed

+- Home screen
+    - Activity left-aligned and time right-aligned

+- Tab 5
+    - Header names are wrong

 **Inshaa Allah**